algosup/2022-2023-project-4-game-design-Team-4/Documents/Specifications/Technical.md

 <!--  Purpose of the document -->

 This document is a technical specification of the game we are going to create.
 It is a document that will be used by the team to guide the development of the game.
-It will be used to define the game's universe, the game mechanics and the game's assets.
+It will be used to define the game's universe, the game's mechanics and the game's assets.

 ### 1.2.
 Purpose of the project